Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Symmetric key validation with transparent drivers

 Should the entry point be called for symmetric keys as well?

+#### Support for custom import formats

+[“Driver entry points for key management”](#driver-entry-points-for-key-management) states that the input to `"import_key"` can be an implementation-defined format.
+Is this a good idea?
+It reduces driver portability, since a core that accepts a custom format would not work with a driver that doesn't accept this format.
+On the other hand, if a driver accepts a custom format, the core should let it through because the driver presumably handles it more efficiently (in terms of speed and code size) than the core could.

+Allowing custom formats also causes a problem with import: the core can't know the size of the key representation until it knows the bit-size of the key, but determining the bit-size of the key is part of the job of the `"import_key"` entry point.
+For standard key types, this could plausibly be an issue for RSA private keys, where an implementation might accept a custom format that omits the CRT parameters (or that omits *d*).

 ### Opaque drivers